Colleton County Fire-Rescue

 STATION 15 - Islandton

-The station’s first in response is a primarily rural residential area with a few small businesses and churches.
+547 Ashton Road - Station 15 is a two bay facility located in the community of Islandton, that was constructed in 1981.
+It houses Engine 15 (1250 gpm pumper), Tender 15 (3000 gallon tender), and Brush 15 (brush truck).
+The station’s first in response area is a primarily rural residential area with a few small businesses, churches and agricultural operations.
 The station’s response area borders Hampton County to the west.

 STATION 16 - Williams